-5. Use the great video resources available on DVD.
+5. Use the video resources available on DVD and YouTube.

 A great resource for U.S. history classrooms is the History Channel DVD titled America: The Story of US.
-The two disc set is less than $20.00 on Amazon.
+The three disc set is less than $20.00 on Amazon.
 It has many superb segments that bring the past to life and build student interest.
-Another great source of video clips specifically for the WW I and WW II units is The World Wars, also a DVD by the History Channel.
+For selecting video clips to use with the WWI and WWII units, consider The World Wars, also produced by the History Channel.

 Usually it is best to preview videos carefully and pick short segments, rather than show long videos or movies without breaks.
 Decide on the main points you want to make, and pick segments that capture those points.
 Start building your own collection of classroom video hits, with a notebook of good start and end points.